Veteran Voices: The Oral History Podcast

 Veteran Voices: The Oral History Podcast features conversations with those who tell veterans’ stories in creative and interesting ways, such as oral historians, authors, poets, playwrights, and photographers.

 This podcast is a production of The Social Voice Project, an innovative public media initiative dedicated to capturing, preserving and sharing the voices and stories of our time through the first-hand, authentic accounts of lived experiences we call oral histories.
-The podcast was formerly produced by the Veteran Voices of Pittsburgh Oral History Initiative, a veteran-run, award-winning 501(c)(3) nonprofit educational organization based in Pittsburgh, Pennsylvania.
+The podcast was formerly produced by the award-winning Veteran Voices of Pittsburgh Oral History Initiative.

 Kevin Farkas is an independent multimedia producer specializing in creative audiography, sound design, and audio engineering.
 He has produced several audiobooks, radio dramas, live storytelling events, a podcast network, videos, as well as print and digital media publications.